Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Definition

-Climate adaptation consists of anticipating the adverse effects of climate change and acting to prevent or minimise damage, as well as taking advantage of potential opportunities.
+Climate adaptation consists of anticipating the adverse effects of climate change and acting to prevent or minimise damage, while also taking advantage of any opportunities.
+It applies at multiple scales:

 • Local: municipal plans for flood risk or urban heat islands.